 In order to bring operational issues to the forefront, collect data in real-world operational scenarios, and inform the larger LCS fleet integration strategy, the Navy decided to deploy USS Freedom (LCS 1) nearly two years early.
 On Feb.
 16, 2010, the ship deployed to the Fourth Fleet in the U.S. Southern Command area of responsibility.
 During this deployment, Freedom successfully conducted four drug seizures, netting more than five tons of cocaine, detained nine suspected drug smugglers, and disabled two 'go-fast' drug vessels.
 USS Freedom also participated in the Rim of the Pacific (RIMPAC) exercise during this early deployment.

-On March 1, 2013, USS Freedom departed on the first LCS overseas deployment, crossing the Pacific to operate in Southeast Asia out of Singapore for eight months.
-Marking the first of many planned rotational deployments to the Western Pacific for the LCS platform, Freedom is conducting maritime security operations with regional partners and allies.
-This deployment will allow the Navy to demonstrate Freedom’s operational capabilities as well as evaluate crew rotation and maintenance plans for the entire LCS class.
+Freedom deployed a second time on March 1, 2013, crossing the Pacific to operate in Southeast Asia out of Singapore for eight months.
+Marking the first of many planned rotational deployments to the Western Pacific for the LCS platform, Freedom conducted maritime security operations with regional partners and allies.
+This deployment allowed the Navy to demonstrate Freedom's operational capabilities as well as evaluate crew rotation and maintenance plans for the entire LCS class.

-Milwaukee (LCS 5), Detroit (LCS 7), Little Rock (LCS 9) and Sioux City (LCS 11) are under contract to Lockheed Martin and are in construction at the Marinette Marine Corp. shipyard, and Jackson (LCS 6), Montgomery (LCS 8), Gabrielle Giffords (LCS 10) and Omaha (LCS 12), are under contract to Austal USA and are in construction at the Austal USA shipyard.
+Milwaukee (LCS 5), Detroit (LCS 7), Little Rock (LCS 9), Sioux City (LCS 11), and Wichita (LCS 13) are under contract to Lockheed Martin and are in construction at the Marinette Marine Corp. shipyard.
+Jackson (LCS 6), Montgomery (LCS 8), Gabrielle Giffords (LCS 10), Omaha (LCS 12), and Manchester (LCS 14) are under contract to Austal USA and are in construction at the Austal USA shipyard.

-Wichita (LCS 13) and Billings (LCS 15) are under contract with Lockheed Martin and in the pre-production phase at Marinette Marine Corp, while Manchester (LCS 14) and Tulsa (LCS 16) are under contract with Austal USA and in the pre-production phase.
+Billings (LCS 15), Indianapolis (LCS 17) and LCS 19 are under contract with Lockheed Martin and in the pre-production phase at Marinette Marine Corp, while Tulsa (LCS 16), Charleston (LCS 18), and LCS 20 are under contract with Austal USA and in the pre-production phase.